 Comprehensive Exam 1 is to achieve breadth in the chosen field of study so that the student can teach and conduct research in a larger chosen field within the design disciplines.
 It will involve preparing an annotated bibliography in consultation with the supervisor before the summer of the student's first year of study, preparing for the exam over the course of the summer and writing the exam at the end of the summer.
-The first part of the exam will take place over three hours and will be composed of a written response to three questions.
-Each response should be no more than 1000 words.
+The first part of the exam will be composed of a written response to three questions, each response should be no more than 1000 words.